 I feel like the main value for me in this experiment was being able to inflect on trading as a game versus as an exercise in risking real money.
 For the most part, I treated it like I would real money but seeing it as a game was illustrative, as well.
 Beyond that thinking about trading more contracts opens up a lot of possibilities.

 I am focused on the OneUp Trader and plan to continue with that and, if needed, reload until I have more information as to what is possible.
 I do not plan to reload the TopStepTrader because I do not like the idea of doing the “Funded Trader Prep”.
 While not an excuse, I feel like that was in the back of my mind and might have contributed to my loss.

 As I stated, I do think these ventures are more “shot taking” approaches where one needs to hit a good run to make it work.
 And once funded, I think a trader who wants to do this long term needs to take out and reserve the first 25k to 30k in profits for eventual drawdown and lower performance.
 That is my plan anyway.
 I think the key to trading for paramount returns is dynamic leverage: variably changing the contract size based on the changing moment to moment conditions and trade quality.

 I can see a few basic concepts that might be used to help a trader pass:

-(1) Scalping for just $50 to $100 per day day on 1 lot.
+(1) Scalping with a highly selective style for just $50 to $100 per day day on 1 lot.
 If a trader can make even say $50 per day trading 1 lot then it makes more sense that it should be easier to scale that to $500 per day trading 10 lots then it would be to try to capture that 10x as much market movement.
 Stopping, at least, in the live and going to sim or study makes sense too once a profit target is hit unless the conditions are exceptionally good.

 (4) Stop management is paramount when trading multiple contracts.
 I will be exploring some cutting edge concepts that may help with that.